ZDNET: The CBS years: 2008–2020

+Red Ventures: 2020–2024

 After the CBS Corporation merged with Viacom to form ViacomCBS in 2019, ZDNet was sold to Red Ventures in September 2020.
 On August 17, 2022, ZDNet announced "the biggest upgrade in the 31-year history of the brand, including a new hand-drawn logo and new brand color, 'Energy Yellow'", in anticipation of "a wave of technology advances to sweep the world's biggest industries in the years ahead."
+In March 2023, ZDNet was affected by layoffs that cut 35% of its staff.
+In August 2024, Ziff Davis signed a deal to purchase CNET and ZDNet from Red Ventures.
+The deal completed later in 2024, bringing ZDNET back under the ownership of Ziff Davis for the first time since it was acquired by CNET Networks in 2000.

 Content

-ZDNet currently operates a network of about 50 blogs loosely aligned by its major verticals: companies, hardware, software, mobile, security and IT research.
+ZDNet operates a network of about 50 blogs loosely aligned by its major verticals: companies, hardware, software, mobile, security and IT research.
 Within those general areas are blogs on gadgets, management strategy, social media, datacenters, technology law, SOA, healthcare, CRM, virtualization and sustainability.
 The site also offers product reviews on consumer gadgets, electronics and home office equipment.

 Awards and recognition

 At the 14th Annual Computer Press Awards in 1999, ZDNet was adjudged the Best Overall Online Site.

 In 2007, the Association of Online Publishers awarded ZDNet UK under the Business Website category for its contribution to innovation in incorporating Web 2.0 and community features effectively on its site.